Tian Tian Li: Lu Rou Fan in Ximending neighborhood of Taipei, Taiwan

 Kitchen in front of the restaurant

-Tian Tian Li was located off Hanzhong Street, the main thoroughfare of Ximending.
+Tian Tian Li was situated just off Hanzhong Street, the main street of Ximending.
 The place was hard to miss.
 Out front of the restaurant was an open-air kitchen.
-It was quite a scene to watch the staff tending to the boiling pots of stews, rice cookers, and the circular flat top grill complete with a hood.
+Watching the staff tending to the boiling pots of stews, rice cookers, and the circular flat-top grill complete with a hood was quite a scene.

 Interior of Tian Tian Li